thorgate/django-esteid/esteid/idcard/README.md

   or a `hwcrypto` library call (as in the process of signing with ID card), the user is taken to a specifically configured domain (e.g. `auth.example.com`) where they are asked for the ID Card's PIN code and proceed to allow the site to access the certificate;
-* the certificate is validated via OCSP;
+* the certificate is validated via OCSP (see below as to why);
 * the certificate or data obtained from it is saved to the session;
 * user is redirected to the protected page on the `example.com` site.

 The process above is by and large impractical.
 One improvement that could be made to it is to use an iframe instead of a redirect; this provides for a smooth procedure, but additional measures must be taken, such as adding appropriate `Content-Security-Policy` headers.

+Another alternative, in case there is no need to use user's authentication data on the frontend, is to direct the client to a separate domain as mentioned above, which would redirect back on success or else to an error page.

 ### Notes